Leslie Platshon works with others to go “beyond barriers” and bring aquatics to Menlo Park’s Belle Haven neighborhood

 Stay wet long enough and all kinds of ideas can percolate.
-For Leslie Platshon and three other Menlo Master swimmers — John Goldman, Dave Mandelkern, and Rebecca Pinto — along with some help from Joanne Goldberg and the Alumni Consulting Team at Stanford Business School, that’s translated to bringing aquatics to east Menlo kids who otherwise wouldn’t be able to take swimming lessons.
+For Leslie Platshon and three other Menlo Master swimmers — John Goldman, Dave Mandelkern, and Rebecca Pinto — along with some help from Joanne Goldberg and the Alumni Consulting Team at Stanford Business School, that’s translated to bringing aquatics to Menlo Park kids who otherwise wouldn’t be able to take swimming lessons.

-“A lot of things came together,” said Leslie, who we met at the Belle Haven Pool in east Menlo Park.
+“A lot of things came together,” said Leslie, who we met at the Belle Haven Pool in Menlo Park.
 “My boys all played water polo.
 There’s a great aquatic facility in the City of Commerce in Southern California, which is kind of in the middle of nowhere.

 “Brenda Villa, who plays water polo for Stanford, came out of the program at Commerce.
 She’s been a role model.
 A number of us thought it would be great to replicate that program on the east side of Menlo Park.”